-All eyes on Romney as Senate speculation grows
+Mitt Romney won't say if he plans to run for Senate

 Story highlights

-- Romney is giving the keynote address Tuesday at the Salt Lake City Chamber of Commerce summit
+- Romney gave the keynote address at the Salt Lake City Chamber of Commerce summit

 - On Friday, he will participate in a "fireside chat" at the Silicon Slopes conference